canmom/canmom.github.io/fiction/undefinedbehaviour.md

 Still, it was nice that someone remembered it.
 I can't really say that about any of my other games.
 I got in touch with the girl that made the video, another trans girl, went by Rose Reviews.
 We talked on Discord now and again, but at some point, we drifted, one or other of us got cold feet, we stopped messaging as much.
 But in response to that, I decided I'd opensource it.
 I don't think I know who actually had the rights, but I had the whole repo, so why not?

 As a result, it got a second wind.
-Niche cult indie game, we love that kind of thing.
+Niche cult indie game, trannies love that kind of thing.
 Actually, some speedrunners picked it up.
 I don't think it was a major speed game, but it actually got a couple of GDC runs.
 The WR was held for years by a girl called Lilac.
 By that point I was pretty burned out.
 I put in a big donation during her GDC run saying I was a dev, and they read it out, but that was about the extent of what I said to Lilac.

 I'll be honest, for my part, those fifteen years were hideous.
 I bounced from studio to studio.
 Made assets and shaders for this and that.
 Mobile games and such, some of them were even released.
 And as I'm sure you know, the law got worse and worse.
 More of my friends died, in rather less ambiguous ways.
 Suicide, mostly.
 Some of them got *got*.
 I'm sure I'll tell you about them before the end of this story.
 But I stopped travelling to demoparties and all that, stopped going to synagogue even the few times a year I had, then I stopped going out at all.